GitLab Runner Helm Chart

 History

-You can use a configuration template file to configure the behavior of GitLab Runner build pod within Kubernetes.
+You can use a configuration template file to configure the behavior of GitLab Runner build pod in Kubernetes.
 You can use the configuration template to configure any field on the runner, without having the Helm chart be aware of specific runner configuration options.

 runners: